aws-samples/aws-research-workshops/notebooks/parallelcluster/README.md

 Learning objects of this workshop
 - How to interact with AWS ParallelCluster via REST API
 - How to allocate cost of individual jobs using AWS Cost and Usage (CUR) data and Slurm Account.
+- How to use Slurm Federation to submit jobs to another cluster

 ## Introduction
 Athena++ (https://www.athena-astro.app/) uses MPI and OpenMP to solve 1-3D meganetohydrodynamics problems in astrophysical environments.
 For more information about Athena++, please visit